 Writers with opinions to express are also welcome and are published daily on our Opinion and Analysis pages.
 We do not take sides on any issues and will publish the opinions of people on all sides of politics, business, social issues or hard news.
 We dare claim our hard hitting insightful editorials and opinions are keenly followed by the government, law makers, diplomats and business people alike.

 It is up to the readers to make up their minds, and the better informed they are from an unbiased point of view, the easier it becomes for them to decide which way to lean on issues.
 We also listen to our readers and publish Letters to the Editor on a variety of subjects, to give readers a chance to have their say.

 Khmer Times also caters to the large young population in Cambodia with our weekly Youth Today section, with stories and features on a wide variety of topics that young people are interested in.

 Our daily feature, or lifestyle, pages give the latest news on wining and dining and what entertainment or shows are on.

-Our business section is the market leader, and our daily business pages carry not only the latest news, but also weekly updates on the kingdom’s property sector, one of the fastest growing in the region.
+Our business section and our specialized business weekly, Capital Cambodia, are the market leaders.
+Our daily business pages carry not only the latest news, but also weekly updates on the kingdom’s property sector, one of the fastest growing in the region.

-We have a highly experienced team of journalists and photographers – many of them international award-winners – who have spent many years covering events in Cambodia, the region and the world.
+We have a highly experienced team of journalists and photographers who have spent many years covering events in Cambodia, the region and the world.

 Khmer Times is also unique among the English-language print media in Cambodia because of the way we gather the news and report on it.
 We have a team of very experienced local journalists gathering the news on a daily basis and writing about it.
 Nobody knows a country better than the people from that country.